Dr-Lv/EMPT/README.md

 + change line No. 77 and No. 82 in model.py according to the comments
 + change line No. 33 and No. 36 in main.py according to the comments
 + `cd data/` and run `word2llm-ebd.py` to prepare the LLM word embeddings of each class
-+ `mkdir llama-2-7b-hf` in the project directory, download `config.json generation_config.json pytorch_model-00001-of-00002.bin pytorch_model-00002-of-00002.bin pytorch_model.bin.index.json special_tokens_map.json tokenizer_config.json tokenizer.json tokenizer.model` from https://huggingface.co/meta-llama/Llama-2-7b-hf/tree/main
++ `mkdir llama-2-7b-hf` in the project directory, download `config.json generation_config.json pytorch_model-00001-of-00002.bin pytorch_model-00002-of-00002.bin pytorch_model.bin.index.json special_tokens_map.json tokenizer_config.json tokenizer.json tokenizer.model` from https://huggingface.co/meta-llama/Llama-2-7b-hf/tree/main to the directory.

 # Requirements
 + Pytorch>=0.4.1